ThummarAnkit/AutoML-WebApp/README.md

 # AutoML-WebApp
 An Automated Machine Learning (AutoML) Web App that allows users to perform end-to-end ML workflows directly from the browser.
 This project was developed collaboratively with my teammates during Internship at Renu Sharma Foundation.
-This repository contains the full codebase (frontend + backend) along with additional Jupyter notebooks that showcase the core logic and functions we developed for the AutoML pipeline.
+This repository contains the full codebase (frontend + backend) along with additional python files that showcase the core logic and functions we developed for the AutoML pipeline.

 📌 Features